NWChemEx/TensorWrapper/docs/source/developer/design/allocator.rst

    amount of available memory.

    - Tracking the state of the runtime is the responsibility of ParallelZone.
+   - Not all backends resource manage, TensorWrapper will have to do it for them.

-.. _a_input_initialization:
+.. _a_initialization:

-Input initialization
+Initialization
    Before any tensor operations can be performed some tensors will need to be filled in with values.
-Sometimes this an identity or zero tensor, but more often the initial value of an element depends on its indices.
-The ``Allocator`` must have a mechanism for filling in blocks of a ``Buffer`` with arbitrary values.
+Sometimes the tensor is simply an identity or zero tensor, but more often the initial value of an element depends on its indices.
+The ``Allocator`` must have a mechanism for filling in blocks of the ``Buffer`` with arbitrary values.

+.. _a_propagation:

+Propagation
+   Tensors contain the ``Allocator`` used to create their ``Buffer``.
+Reuse of that ``Allocator`` will create additional ``Buffer`` objects which rely on the same backend.
+In turn, by grabbing the ``Allocator`` associated with a tensor, users can create additional ``Buffer`` objects which are guaranteed to be compatible with the tensor backend.
+This requires the ``Allocator`` to propagate through expressions.

-.. _a_result_initialization:
+.. _a_rebind:

-Result initialization
-   The ``Allocator`` will need to be able to initialize a ``Buffer`` in a way that is suitable for assignment.
-In general, this is a more lightweight initialization than input initialization.
+Rebind
+   C++ allocators are associated with a specific type.
+If you want to use the allocator to allocate memory for a different type, you have to "rebind" the allocator (the mechanism for doing this changed in C++20, but boils down to using template meta-programming to work out the type of the other allocator).
+   In TensorWrapper's use case, many of the various backends will be able to make different types of buffers (*e.g.*, distributed libraries will usually be able to minimally make ``DistributedBuffer`` and ``ReplicatedBuffer`` objects).
+Being able to rebind TensorWrapper allocators thus allows us to create other buffer types which are still compatible with the backend.

-.. _a_buffer_hierarchy_support:
+.. _a_downcasting:

-Buffer hierarchy support
-   Since ``Buffer`` objects are created by ``Allocator`` objects, the ``Allocator`` object must be aware of the ``Buffer`` hierarchy in order to create instances of
+Downcasting
+   Since allocators are tied to a particular type, given the allocator which made a buffer, the allocator should know what the actual (not type-erased) type of the buffer is.

+   - The main use case here is for converting between backends by using the allocators to establish which backends the buffers contain.